probcomp/Gen.jl/docs/src/index.md

-# Gen
+# Gen.jl

-*A General-Purpose Probabilistic Programming System with Programmable Inference*
+*A general-purpose probabilistic programming system with programmable inference, embedded in Julia*

 ```@contents
 Pages = [